Artists

 William Grant Naboré

-William Grant Nabore was born in Roanoke, Virginia and studied with Kathleen Kelly Coxe and afterwards with the eminent musicologist, Anne McClenney at Hollins College in his early years.
-He received a full scholarship from the Italian Government to study at the venerable Accademia di Santa Cecilia in Roma with Carlo Zecchi, a pupil of Busoni and Schnabel and studied as well with Renata Borgatti.
-He received his Masters Degree with honors from this institution and then in Geneva he won the First Prize of Virtuosity and the Paderewski Award from the Conservatoire.
+William Grant Naboré, born in Virginia, USA, began his musical journey studying with Kathleen Kelly Coxe and later with the esteemed musicologist Anne McClenney at Hollins College.
+He was awarded a full scholarship by the Italian Government to study at the prestigious Accademia di Santa Cecilia in Rome under Carlo Zecchi, a student of Busoni and Schnabel, and also studied with Renata Borgatti.
+He earned his Master's Degree with honors from this institution and later won the First Prize of Virtuosity and the Paderewski Award from the Conservatoire in Geneva.

-Of a rare musical erudition and authority, he is one of the most respected and celebrated piano pedagogues of today and has formed some of the finest young pianists.
-His distinguished discography is broad and eclectic.
+Renowned for his exceptional musical erudition and authority, Naboré is one of today's most respected and celebrated piano pedagogues, having mentored some of the finest young pianists.
+His distinguished and eclectic discography further attests to his broad expertise.

 Trio Elégiaque

-This piano trio follows in the tradition of the great historical piano trios by seeking a vibrant and innovative approach to renew the genre and transmit their passion for a repertoire that is exceptional by its richness, diversity and beauty.
+This piano trio honors the tradition of great historical ensembles while infusing a vibrant and innovative approach to renew the genre.
+Their passion for a repertoire rich in diversity and beauty shines through in their performances.

 Alessandro Deljavan

-Italian pianist Alessandro Deljavan has been astonishing audiences for more than two decades.
-Acknowledgements began at the age of nine when he won the prestigious Concours musical de France (1st Prize, Paris, 1996).
-He is embraced for his remarkable prowess and emotional intensity by audiences and colleagues alike.
-A prolific recording artist, Alessandro Deljavan has more than 30 albums from the solo and chamber music repertoire.
+Italian pianist Alessandro Deljavan has been captivating audiences for over two decades.
+His talent was first recognized at the age of nine when he won the prestigious Concours musical de France (1st Prize, Paris, 1996).
+Renowned for his extraordinary skill and emotional depth, Deljavan is celebrated by both audiences and peers.
+As a prolific recording artist, he boasts a discography of over 30 albums spanning solo and chamber music repertoire.

 Erin Hales

-Erin Hales began her formal pianistic studies at the age of five with Zhu Hong, under whose tutelage she quickly gained local notoriety.
-Professional study of the instrument began for Hales at seventeen, when she received a full scholarship to join the studio of Stanislav Ioudenitch, 2001 gold medalist of the Van Cliburn competition and founder of the International Center for Music at Park University, U.S.A.
+Erin Hales began her formal pianistic studies at the age of five with Zhu Hong, under whose tutelage she quickly gained local recognition.
+Born in Arizona, USA, she received a full scholarship at seventeen to study with Stanislav Ioudenitch, the 2001 gold medalist of the Van Cliburn competition and founder of the International Center for Music at Park University, USA.

-Through extensive research and adoption of antique performance techniques, Hales has earned particular esteem for her renditions of the music of J.S.
+Through extensive research and the adoption of historical performance techniques, Hales has earned particular acclaim for her interpretations of J.S.
 Bach and the French Baroque keyboard masters.
-Her distinctive style and commanding presence have garnered her performances across the United States and Europe.
+Her distinctive style and commanding presence have led to performances across the United States and Europe.

 Park Piano Trio

-The Park Piano Trio has established itself as an ensemble of distinction whose professional activities are fully integrated into its members' roles as colleagues and performer-teachers at Park University in Parkville, Missouri.
-Pianist Stanislav loudenitch, violinist Ben Sayevich and cellist Martin Storey are committed to achieving the highest level of excellence in performance on the world's concert stages.
-At the same time, their collegial ensemble-
+The Park Piano Trio has distinguished itself as an exceptional ensemble, seamlessly integrating its members' roles as colleagues and performer-teachers at Park University in Parkville, Missouri.
+Pianist Stanislav Ioudenitch, violinist Ben Sayevich, and cellist Martin Storey are dedicated to achieving the highest level of excellence on the world's concert stages.
+Their collaborative ensemble work serves as a model of cooperation and excellence for both their students and the public.

-The trio was formed in 2006 under the auspices of Park University's International Center for Music, and serves as the University's trio-in-residence.
+Formed in 2006 under the auspices of Park University's International Center for Music, the trio proudly serves as the University's trio-in-residence.